ton-community/ton-docs/docs/v3/documentation/infra/crosschain/overview.md

 # Cross-chain bridges

-Decentralized cross-chain bridges function on the TON Blockchain, allowing asset transfers between this blockchain and the others.
+Decentralized cross-chain bridges function on TON Blockchain, allowing asset transfers between this blockchain and the others.

 ## Toncoin bridge

-The Toncoin bridge enables transfers of Toncoin between the TON and Ethereum Blockchain and between the TON and the BSC (BNB Smart Chain).
+The Toncoin bridge enables transfers of Toncoin between TON and Ethereum Blockchain and between TON and the BSC (BNB Smart Chain).

 This bridge is managed by [decentralized oracles](/v3/documentation/infra/crosschain/bridge-addresses).